 The third, fourth, and sixth cranial nerves innervate the extraocular muscles that position the globes in the orbits.
-Extraocular muscle paralysis resulting from destructive lesions in one or all of these cranial nerves results in failure of one or both eyes to rotate in concert with the other eye.
+Extraocular muscle paralysis resulting from lesions in one or all of these cranial nerves results in failure of one or both eyes to rotate in concert with the other eye.

 See the image below.